inferno-pytorch/inferno/README.md

 ## Future Features:
 Planned features include:
 * a class to encapsulate Hogwild! training over multiple GPUs,
+* minimal shape inference with a dry-run,
+* proper packaging and documentation,
 * cutting-edge fresh-off-the-press implementations of what the future has in store. :)

 ## Contributing